Intel Sapphire Rapids 56-Core ES CPU Hits 3.3 GHz at 420W

 The Sapphire Rapids-SP processor from YuuKi-AnS is an engineering sample (ES), so don't take the clock speeds seriously.
 Thus far, the 56-core part operates with a 1.9 GHz base clock and a 3.3 GHz boost clock.
 According to the report, the single-core boost clock escalates up to 3.7 GHz.

 The processor has a 350W PL1 rating if the information is accurate and a 420W PL2 rating.
-However, the actual enforced power limit is at a whopping 764W.
+However, the actual enforced power limit from inside the BIOS is at a whopping 764W.
+The EPYC Milan 7763, the flagship Milan SKU, has a 280W TDP.
 The Twitter user didn't share what type of cooling the Sapphire Rapids-SP processor had at its disposal.
-The report revealed that the Sapphire Rapids-SP chip hit 99 degrees Celsius.
+However, the report revealed that the Sapphire Rapids-SP chip hit 99 degrees Celsius.